Seidman, Margulis & Fairman, LLP

 When evaluating attorneys, consider asking about their familiarity with burn injury medicine, their experience in Cook County courts, their relationships with relevant expert witnesses, and their fee structure.
 Illinois Rules of Professional Conduct govern attorney conduct, and you may verify an attorney's license status through the Attorney Registration and Disciplinary Commission (ARDC) of Illinois at iardc.org.

 To connect with an attorney about your burn injury matter, review the listings on this page and contact the attorneys directly using the information provided.
 Initial consultations are typically confidential and, for many personal injury attorneys, free of charge.
-The attorneys listed here can assess the specific facts of your situation and advise you on your legal options under Illinois law.

 Chicago, IL